numberscope/frontscope/README.md

 ## How do I use it?

-The project will soon be extablishing a public Numberscope server that you can visit and experiment with.
+The project will soon be establishing a public Numberscope server that you can visit and experiment with.
 In the meantime, see [Running from source](doc/running-from-source.md).